loup-brun/site-colloque-anthologie-2022/content/schedule.en.md

       time : "12.00 AM"

     - speaker :
-      pause : "[SESSION 2] Valuation and pedagogy of the anthological imagination." subject :
+      pause : "[SESSION 2] Valuation and Pedagogy of the Anthological Imagination." subject :
       abstract :
       biography :